wgnet/wgtf/README.md

 Building the Maya Plug-in

-1. Go to the wgtf\build folder.
+1. Go to the wgtf/build folder.

 2. Double click on wg_cmake.bat.